-In the large-torus limit, $\hamsmallk$ varies continuously with $k$.
+In the large-torus limit, $\hamsmallx_k$ varies continuously with $k$.
 Therefore the eigenstates at different values of $k$ can be labelled such that ${u_{\alpha k}}$ and its eigenvalue ${\epsilon_{\alpha k}}$ vary continuously with $k$.
 When the eigenvalues are plotted as functions of $k$, the set of points ${\{(k,\epsilon_{\alpha k})\}_k}$ forms a surface.
-Note that I use a subscript $k$ on the parentheses to denote that different elements of the set correspond to different values of $k$; and the absence of a subscript $\alpha$ denotes that $\alpha$ is the same for all elements of the set.
+Note that I use a subscript $k$ on the parentheses to indicate that different elements of the set correspond to different values of $k$; and the absence of a subscript $\alpha$ means that $\alpha$ is the same for all elements of the set.
 Therefore ${\{(k,\epsilon_{\alpha k})\}_k}$ and ${\{(k,\epsilon_{\beta k})\}_k}$ are different surfaces if ${\alpha\neq\beta}$.
-Each surface, or set of intersecting surfaces, is usually referred to as a {\em band} because its projection onto the energy (eigenvalue) axis is a band, or interval, of energies.
+Each surface, or set of intersecting surfaces, is usually referred to as a {\em band} because its projection onto the energy (eigenvalue) axis is an interval, or `band', of energies.

-Let us assume that the set of all Bloch functions, ${\{\varphi_{\alpha k}\}_{\alpha k}}$, has been chosen to be orthonormal.
+Let us assume that the set of all Bloch functions, ${\{\bloch_{\alpha k}\}_{\alpha k}}$, has been chosen to be orthonormal.
 Then, in an insulator, the electron density can be expressed as

-where the sum over ${\alpha k}$ is a sum over a finite number of `{occupied}' states, which for our purposes simply means states that contribute to $n$, and each state is either vacant or occupied by one electron.
-In Sec.~\ref{section:bfkany} it was shown how $\Jconv$ could be calculated directly from the set of PBFs using Eq.~\ref{eqn:mtopJthree}.
-Now let us try to calculate it using Eq.~\ref{eqn:Jsimple}, and let us also try to relate it more directly to the depiction, in Fig.~\ref{fig:rotating-vectors}, of the mathematical process by which a polarization current arises.
+where the sum over ${\alpha k}$ is a sum over a finite number of `{occupied}' states.
+For our purposes, the meaning of a state being occupied is simply that it contribute to $n$; and will assume that each state is either vacant or occupied by one electron.

+In Sec.~\ref{section:bvkany} it was shown how $\Jconv$ could be calculated directly from the set of PBFs using Eq.~\ref{eqn:mtopJfour}.
+Now let us try to calculate it using Eq.~\ref{eqn:Jsimple}; and let us also try to relate it more directly to the depiction, in Fig.~\ref{fig:rotating-vectors}, of the process by which a polarization current arises mathematically.